Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> Pennsylvania Provincials

 In the spring of 1757, many soldiers of the regiment stationed at Fort Augusta abandoned their post because they had not been paid since a while, leaving the fort seriously undermanned.

 In April 1758, 2,700 Pennsylvanians, mostly Scots, were assigned to the expedition against Fort Duquesne under Brigadier John Forbes.
 By the end of June, Forbes' army was on the march from Philadelphia, slowly progressing towards Fort Duquesne by Raystown, Shippensburg and Loyalhannon.
-At the end of November, Forbes' army marched on the fort which was destroyed by the French before retiring.
+At the end of November, Forbes' army marched on the fort which was destroyed by the French before they retired.

 |Coat||green with white buttons and unlaced buttonholes